Key Breed Facts

 Aussies have also gained popularity as companion dogs and family pets in other parts of the world which is understandable thanks to their intelligence and quick natures.
 With this said, the Aussie is not the best choice for first-time dog owners because they are high-energy characters that need to be correctly trained and then kept busy or they can start to show a more dominant and unruly side of their nature making them harder to manage and handle.

 As previously mentioned, the Australian Shepherd originates from Spain where they were used as working dogs by Basque shepherds.
-They were taken over to the Australia by shepherds who emigrated there at the end of the nineteenth century.
+With this said, the breed was mainly developed in the United States.
+Aussies were first taken over to Australia by shepherds who emigrated there at the end of the nineteenth century.
 These "blue dogs" were then taken to the Americas where they were given the name Australian Shepherds.

-The breed only arrived in the UK in the early 1980s, but over the years these attractive dogs have gained popularity both as working dogs, family pets and companion dogs.
+The breed only arrived in the UK in the mid-1980s when dogs were imported to the country by Mr., & Mrs. Jueckstock and over the years these attractive dogs have gained popularity both as working dogs, family pets and companion dogs.
 Over more recent times, they have been trained as Guide Dogs for the Blind, Search and Rescue dogs as well as being trained to help handicapped people.
 A lot of Aussies are used as therapy dogs in nursing homes and hospitals which goes to show just how versatile and intelligent they are.

 Height at the withers: Males 51 - 58 cm, Females 46 - 53 cm